-Supported employment services are ongoing supports to individuals who need intensive ongoing support to obtain and maintain a job in competitive, customized employment, or self employment (including home-based self employment) for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
+Supported employment services include ongoing supports to obtain and maintain a job in competitive, customized employment, or self employment (including home-based self employment) for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.

-Individual supported employment is support usually provided one-on-one by a job coach to an individual in an integrated employment or self-employment situation.
 The outcome of this service is sustained paid employment at or above minimum wage in an integrated setting in the general workforce, in a job that meets personal and career goals.
-This service is not time limited.

-1. Vocational/job-related discovery or assessment;

-2. Person-centered employment planning which results in employment related outcomes;

-3. Individualized job development, with or without the individual, that produces an appropriate job match for the individual and the employer to include job analysis and/or job carving;

-- 4. Negotiation with prospective employers; - 5.
-On-the-job training in work skills required to perform the job;

-6. Ongoing evaluation, supervision, and monitoring of the individual's performance on the job but which do not include supervisory activities rendered as a normal part of the business setting;

-- 7. Ongoing support services necessary to assure job retention; - 8.
-Supports to ensure the individual's health and safety;

-9. Development of work-related skills essential to obtaining and retaining employment, such as the effective use of community resources and break/lunch areas and transportation systems; and

-10. Staff coverage for transportation between the individual's place of residence and the workplace when other forms of transportation are unavailable or inaccessible (i.e., time spent transporting).
+- 1. Vocational/job-related discovery or assessment; - 2.
+Person-centered employment planning which results in employment related outcomes; - 3.
+Individualized job development, with or without the individual present, that produces an appropriate job match for the individual and the employer to include job analysis and/or job carving; - 4.
+Negotiation with prospective employers; - 5.
+On-the-job training in work skills required to perform the job; - 6.
+Ongoing evaluation, supervision, and monitoring of the individual's performance on the job but which do not include supervisory activities rendered as a normal part of the business setting; - 7.
+Ongoing support services necessary to assure job retention; - 8.
+Supports to ensure the individual's health and safety; - 9.
+Development of work-related skills essential to obtaining and retaining employment, such as the effective use of community resources and break/lunch areas and transportation systems; and - 10.
+Staff coverage for transportation between the individual's place of residence and the workplace when other forms of transportation are unavailable or inaccessible (i.e., time spent transporting).